Paris votes whether to hit SUVs with eye-popping parking costs in latest green drive before Olympics

 Away from the heart of the city, in Paris’ outer arrondissements numbered 12 through 20, an out-of-town SUV driver would pay 12 euros per hour for the first two hours, progressively rising to 150 euros for six hours.

 The mini-referendum was open to Parisians registered to vote.
-The question they were asked to vote on was: “For or against the creation of a specific rate for the parking of heavy, bulky, polluting individual cars?”
+The question they were asked was: “For or against the creation of a specific rate for the parking of heavy, bulky, polluting individual cars?”

+Cyreane Demur, a 20-year-old student, voted in the chic 8th arrondissement that includes that car-clogged Champs-Elysées boulevard and its chaotic traffic circle around the monumental Arc de Triomphe.

+Demur said heavier cars make congestion “even more complicated” and that ”one must consider the ecology, the parking issues.”

 Voting stations were to close at 7 p.m., with results expected later Sunday evening.